Host (Paradise Lost album): Style

-Following One Second, Host saw the band moving further away from their previous metal sound to something more akin to a melancholic style of synth-pop incorporating downtempo, leftfield, and trance electronic styles.
+Following One Second, Host saw the band moving further away from their previous metal sound to something more akin to a melancholic style of synth-pop incorporating downtempo, left field, and trance electronic styles.
 Songs were constructed primarily of programmed drums and synthesizer melodies, with simple, rock-style guitar added for choruses.
 Vocalist Nick Holmes resolved to simple melodies with his clean singing style, often doubled and harmonized; the resultant material resembled crossover acts like Psykosonik and electronic band Depeche Mode.

 Release and promotion

 The singles "So Much Is Lost" and "Permanent Solution" both have music videos released; in an interview, Holmes and Mackintosh explained that the videos were higher budget compared to other videos they made.

 Due to an injury, Gregor Mackintosh often played keyboards instead of guitar while touring the album with his guitar technician Milton "Milly" Evans playing his guitar parts.

 Reception and legacy

 While the album was critically well received, opinion about it continues to be split.
 Holmes commented on this album in 2007, stating:

 "From Host through to Believe in Nothing, we didn't really kind of know where we were going.
 We were really in a dilemma."

 Aedy said Host is the "darkest" Paradise Lost album, but noted the band was not happy with the production.
 The album was remastered and re-released in 2018.

-The album eventually served as the inspiration of Holmes' and Mackintosh's side-project Host; in the press release about the formation, Mackintosh noted that "We always stood by Host as an album".
+The album eventually served as the inspiration of Holmes' and Mackintosh's side-project Host; in the press release about the formation, Mackintosh noted that "we always stood by Host as an album".
 He also relayed a story about the album's historic trajectory:

-[...] we did the show at the festival in Norway, in Bergen and there’s a lot of black metal guys there from the old days.
-I was talking to the guys and they said they liked the 'Host' album, but they weren't allowed to like it at that time and now they are allowed to like it.
+[...] we did the show at the festival in Norway, in Bergen and there's a lot of black metal guys there from the old days.
+I was talking to the guys and they said they liked the Host album, but they weren't allowed to like it at that time and now they are allowed to like it.